dwc/wordpress-plugin-http-authentication/readme.txt

 To determine the username, this plugin uses the `REMOTE_USER` or the `REDIRECT_REMOTE_USER` environment variable, which is set by many Apache authentication modules.
 If someone can find a way to spoof this value, this plugin is not guaranteed to be secure.

-This plugin generates a random password each time you create a user or edit an existing user's profile.
+By default, this plugin generates a random password each time you create a user or edit an existing user's profile.
 However, since this plugin requires an external authentication mechanism, this password is not requested by WordPress.
 Generating a random password helps protect accounts, preventing one authorized user from pretending to be another.

 = If I disable this plugin, how will I login? =